frejanordsiek/hdf5storage/README.rst

      * Ability to write ``np.bytes_`` with non-ASCII characters in them.
        Doing so no longer raises an exception.

 0.1.9.
+Bugfix and minor feature release doing the following.
+       * Issue #23.
+Fixed bug where a structured ``np.ndarray`` with a field name of ``'O'`` could never be written as an HDF5 COMPOUND Dataset (falsely thought a field's dtype was object).
-Minor feature release adding optional data compression and the storage of data checksums.
+       * Issue #6.
+Added optional data compression and the storage of data checksums.
 Controlled by several new options.

 0.1.8.
 Bugfix release fixing the following two bugs.
        * Issue #21.
 Fixed bug where the ``'MATLAB_class'`` Attribute is